ibm-cloud-docs/discovery-data/entity-extractor.md

 An entity extractor model that you create and deploy in one project is available as an enrichment that can be applied to a collection from any project in the same service instance.

 If you want to use the entity extractor model in a project from another service instance, you can export the entity extractor.
-To use it elsewhere, follow the steps to create a machine learning model from [Machine learning models](/docs/discovery-data?topic=discovery-data-domain-ml).
+To use it elsewhere, follow the steps to create a machine learning model from [Use imported ML models to find custom terms](/docs/discovery-data?topic=discovery-data-domain-ml).
 You cannot continue to edit an entity extractor that you import into another project.

 The entity extractor that you want to export must be fully trained.